 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 emerges as the winner of the contest (8 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 is the clear winner of the match-up (8 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the FZ2000 or the TZ100.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic TZ100 (⇒ lft)||HiRec||82/100 Gold||4.5/5||4/5||4.5/5||2016||699||discont.||check|